 The Italian gas company E&I pays large royalties to the appropriate Aboriginal families.
 These large sums of money exacerbate tribal differences (there are ten tribes sharing the Wadeye township) by creating an uneven distribution of wealth.
 Failed CDEP programs exacerbate a corrupt distribution of government money for little or no commitment to work.
 Last week the principal and co-principal of another isolated Aboriginal school were removed from their jobs by their community, backed by the Territory’s Minister for Education, Marion Scrymgour, after they required their Aboriginal teacher aides to do a full week’s work for a full week’s pay.
 It is difficult in the face of so much easy money and misplaced public service compassion to convince Aboriginal people of the need to work for a living.

 Centrelink pays unemployment benefits to almost the entire community of Wadeye without ever breaching a person for not making an effort to find work.
-In the rest of Australia, people must apply for at least ten jobs every week or they lose their benefit.
+In the rest of Australia, people must apply for jobs every week or they lose their benefit.
 Water meters have recently been installed in all the whitefellas’ houses in Wadeye with a view to charging for the water that is pumped up from the huge underground reservoirs.
 This is not seen as contravening the Racial Discrimination Act.
 The recent quarantining and “managing” of welfare payments has only succeeded in creating more resentment and accusations of racism.
 This is seen as contravening the Racial Discrimination Act.